mictjs/RetroPie-Extra-WIP/README.md

 #### Supplementary

-- [X] - `mame-tools` - This package provides tools to be used with MAME or to be used with other emulators, like CHDMAN tools that is a CD/AVI converter to CHD format. - **Tested and works well.**
+- [X] - `mame-tools` - This package provides tools to be used with MAME or to be used with other emulators, like CHDMAN tools that is a CD/AVI converter to CHD format. - **Tested and works well (WIP).**

 ### Future To-Do List